British Thermal Units to Quads Converter

 How to Convert British Thermal Units to Quads

-To convert a british thermal unit measurement to a quad measurement, divide the energy by the conversion ratio.
+To convert a measurement in british thermal units to a measurement in quads, divide the energy by the following conversion ratio: 1.0E+15 british thermal units/quad.

 Since one quad is equal to 1.0E+15 british thermal units, you can use this simple formula to convert:

-The energy in quads is equal to the british thermal units divided by 1.0E+15.
+The energy in quads is equal to the energy in british thermal units divided by 1.0E+15.

 British thermal units and quads are both units used to measure energy.
 Keep reading to learn more about each unit of measure.